mongodb/docs/source/includes/fact-cross-region-limits.rst

-For |service| projects where every cluster is deployed to a single region, you cannot create a multi-region cluster in that project if there are already 40 or more nodes in that single region.
+For |service| projects where every cluster is deployed to a single region, you cannot create a multi-region cluster in that project if there are already 40 or more nodes in that single region unless you request that the limit be raised.

+Please contact |service| support for questions or assistance raising this limit.
+To contact support, click :guilabel:`Support` from the left-hand navigation bar of the |service| UI.